cozy-labs/cozy-desktop/doc/usage/linux.md

    `cd /dir/where/you/put/the/file && chmod +x *.AppImage`
 4. Run the application for the first time by double-clicking it.
 It will add itself to your existing application shortcuts.
+5. Optionally install the *appimaged* daemon (it can be downloaded from the [AppImageKit releases][AppImageKitReleases] or installed from your distribution).

 **Note for GNOME Users** : From 3.26 onwards, GNOME removed the systray which is the only interface for *Cozy Drive*.
 It should be replaced in the future by `libcloudprovider`, which we will implement when it spreads.
 In the meantime, you need to install an extension such as [TopIcons][TopIcons]